After the pandemic and inflation, food insecurity has soared. More than 42 million people now face hunger in the U.S.

 Concert day is a day of giving

-Greater Good Music is operating through a fiscal sponsorship with Players Philanthropy Fund (Federal Tax ID: 27-6601178), a Maryland charitable trust with federal tax-exempt status as a public charity under Section 501(c)(3) of the Internal Revenue Code.
+Greater Good Music is operating through a fiscal sponsorship with Players Philanthropy Fund, a Maryland charitable trust recognized by the IRS as a tax-exempt public charity under Section 501(c)(3) of the Internal Revenue Code (Federal Tax ID: 27-6601178, ppf.org/pp).
 Contributions to Greater Good Music are tax-deductible to the fullest extent of the law.